This post may contain affiliate links. Please read myย privacy policy.

 Notes

-- Use a non-stick pan or a well-seasoned cast iron skillet for pan-frying to develop a nice crust without the flesh falling apart.
+- I always use a non-stick pan or a well-seasoned cast iron skillet for pan-frying.
+It helps develop a beautiful crust without the fish falling apart.

-- If you’re using a cast iron skillet, make sure the oil is hot enough before adding the fillets to prevent them from sticking to the pan.
+- If I’m using a cast iron skillet, I make sure the oil is hot enough before adding the fillets.
+This prevents them from sticking to the pan.

-- The salt will pull more moisture out of the swai fillets, so pat them dry again before cooking.
+- Since salt pulls moisture from the swai fillets, I pat them dry again before cooking.
+This way, they sear nicely instead of steaming.

-- Let the fillets rest for a minute or two before serving.
+- Once the fillets are done, I let them rest for a minute or two before serving.
+This step helps redistribute the juices, making every bite extra juicy.

 Nutrition